Stork-Oracle/stork-external/apps/publisher_agent/README.md

 | STORK_ORACLE_ID | Oracle ID | string |
 | STORK_PULL_BASED_AUTH | Pull-based websocket auth token | string |

-**You'll need to send your Public keys to Stork before running your publisher agent so that we can whitelist them.
+You will need to send your Public keys to Stork before running your publisher agent so that we can whitelist them.

 > [!CAUTION]
 > NEVER SHARE YOUR PRIVATE KEYS WITH ANYONE, INCLUDING ANYONE CLAIMING TO BE A MEMBER OF STORK.
-WE WILL NEVER ASK YOU FOR IT.**
+WE WILL NEVER ASK YOU FOR IT.

 > [!IMPORTANT]
 > When running in production, it is important to use environment variables via your infrastructure's secrets manager rather than a `keys.json` file.